yoonghm/Examples/Raspberry_Pi/RPi3.md

 #   1. Comment out password with '#' in front of password
 #   2. Generate MD4 hashed password using the following command
 #     echo -n 'secret_password' | iconv -t utf16le | openssl md4
-#   3. Copy the generated MD4 encrypted password into password after 'hash:'.
+#   3. Copy encrypted password into password after 'hash:'.
 Do not enclosure it with double quotation
 network={
   ssid="NPWirelessx"
   key_mgmt=WPA-EAP